 Information for TST International Students can be found here.

 Anti-Racism and Cultural Diversity Office

 The University of Toronto's Anti-Racism and Cultural Diversity Office (ARCDO) within the Division of People Strategy, Equity & Culture, provides services to support University members in their efforts to foster environments that are intentionally racially diverse and inclusive through the advancement of equitable practices, education and training and the provision of complaints resolution supports on matters of race, faith and intersecting identities as guided by the Ontario Human Rights Commission.
 Visit the ARCDO website for more information.

 Hart House is the main cultural, recreational, and social centre on the University of Toronto campus.
 Hart House hosts a wide variety of events as well as a fitness centre, an art museum, theatre performances, restaurants, and many other activities.
 The Hart House website also lists many upcoming events on campus.

 Visit the Hart House website for more information.
 Hart House is located at 12 Hart House Circle, Toronto, ON M5S 3J9 | 416-978-2452.

 University of Toronto Events Listings

-A listing of upcoming events for the University of Toronto.
+Visit the University of Toronto events website for a listing of upcoming events hosted by, or associated with, the University of Toronto.